mirageoasis/Database_HW2/README.md

 # Database_HW2

-to do list
+TO DO LIST

-make dataset
+1. make dataset

 customer ✔️